ChenGiuseppe/PyMM/README.md

 PyMM is a program that allows you to easily apply the Perturbed Matrix Method [[1]](#1) to MD simulations (PMM-MD).
 In addition to the application of the method, it includes a suite of tools for:
 - the analysis of the dynamical behaviour of the electronic states
 - the evulation of the electronic properties during the MD trajctory
-- the prediction of experimental properties such as the absorption spectrum, the free energy and the redox potential.
+- the prediction of experimental properties such as the absorption spectrum and the free energy differences between two electronic states.

 ## Installation